 Charleen Palmer Higgs Rogers departed this world for the next on December 27, 2025, at the age of 94.

-The beloved matriarch of a large family, Charleen is survived by two sons, Darrell Higgs (wife Nancy Higgs) and Randy Higgs (wife Kathy Higgs); her sister, Ella Palmer Anglin; two stepsons from her second marriage, Davis Rogers (wife Janet Rogers) and Dennis Rogers (wife Pauline Rogers); and a special extended family member, Jessie Higgs.
-Affectionately known as “Nana” for the latter half of her life, she is further survived by nine grandchildren, three step-grandchildren, and ten great-grandchildren.
+The beloved matriarch of a large family, Charleen is survived by two sons, Darrell Higgs (Nancy) and Randy Higgs (Kathie), her sister, Ella Palmer Anglin, two stepsons from her second marriage, Davis Rogers (Janet) and Dennis Rogers (Pauline).
+Affectionately known as “Nana” for the latter half of her life, she is further survived by twelve grandchildren: Cody Higgs, Ashlea Robertson (Billy), Dawson Higgs (Jill), Stephanie Higgs, Brianna Dale (Carlisle), Katie Higgs, Adam Higgs (Samantha), Austin Higgs (Ashley), Kayla Smith (Sam), Taylor Rogers, Holly Rogers, and Marigrace Rogers.
+She is also survived by ten great-grandchildren and family friend Jessy Higgs.
 Her family was the center of her life, and she cherished her grandchildren and great-grandchildren dearly.

 She was preceded in death by both of her husbands, having been married first to O. D. Higgs for 35 years before finding love again with Keith Rogers for the last 15 years of his life.